 Task Scope Notes

-ARLCleanup System System This task cleans up downloaded library files (both . cab files and extracted files) after the contents have been imported into FlexNet Manager Suite.
+ARLCleanup System This task cleans up previously-downloaded library files (both .cab files and extracted files) from the disk caching area.
+Despite the name, it cleans up all downloaded libraries.

 Tip: It is not necessary to schedule or execute this task.
-In normal operations, the batch scheduler automatically schedules a cleanup after all required imports are completed.
+In normal operations, the batch scheduler automatically schedules a cleanup before starting a new libraries download.
+If you run this as a task using BatchProcessTask[Console]. exe, the clean-up is queued and run safely.
+If you choose to run this manually with the command line below, take particular care that you do not do so while ARLDownLoad or ARLImport are in progress.

 Underlying executable:

 MgsImportRecognition.exe -c

-Task Scope Notes ARLDownload Syste System Downloads the latest version of the Application Recognition Library, saving the contents on the batch server for later import (using the separate ARLImport task).
-Tip: If you are managing your own scheduling, you do not need to separately schedule the following ARLImport and ARLCLeanup tasks.
-The batch scheduler automatically queues these tasks after a successful download.
-Note: In a multi-tenant environment for managed service providers, the Application Recognition Library is downloaded once to a shared location, and is then available for import to the system.
+Task Scope Notes ARLDownload System Downloads the latest version of the Application Recognition Library and related libraries, saving the contents on the batch server for later import (using the separate ARLImport task).
+The base location for the saved downloads defaults to %PROGRAMDATA%\Flexera Software\FlexNet Manager Platform\DataImport\Content, and may be customized in the registry of your batch server at HKEY_LOCAL_MACHINE\SOFTWARE\ WOW6432Node\ManageSoft Corp\ManageSoft\Compliance\CurrentVersion\ Recognition\ ContentImportDirectory.
+Because this task downloads all licensed ARL, PURL, and SKU libraries, a failure of any of the downloads means that the subsequent ARLImport will not run.
+Tip: If you are managing your own scheduling, you do not need to separately schedule the prior ARLCLeanup or following ARLImport tasks.
+The batch scheduler automatically queues these tasks around each download.
+(Be advised that the executable command line shown below does not do the prior clean-up and the following import - these are linked only through the BatchProcessTask[Console].exe tasks.)
+Note: In a multi-tenant environment for managed service providers, the Application Recognition Library is downloaded once to a shared location, and is then available for import to the system for each tenant.
+Similarly, the SKU and PURL libraries are downloaded once, and the logical-AND of all tenant entitlements is loaded into the database.
+Access by individual tenants is then managed by their license terms.
 Default schedule: Daily at 1am local time.
-Underlying executable: MgsImportRecognition.exe -dl Tip: It is important that you use the batch scheduler to run the library downloads and imports.
+Underlying executable: MgsImportRecognition.exe -dl Tip: It is important that you use the batch scheduler to run the library downloads and

+Task Scope Notes imports.
 Other imports run at unpredictable times: inventory imports, business imports, and data exchange with FlexNet Manager for Engineering Applications and FlexNet Manager for SAP Applications are all run on demand as data is uploaded by inventory beacons.
 As well, some imports may be requested by operators using the web interface.
 If you use the batch scheduler to download the libraries, the batch scheduler will gracefully pause these competing tasks, or wait for their completion, before pushing through the content update, and then resume processing other tasks afterward.
-In contrast, if you do not use the batch scheduler and run the process directly from the MgsImportRecognition.exe command line, the database locking required for the library updates may mean that either the library update itself, or a competing task, will fail.

-Task Scope Notes ARLImport Group Import the last downloaded Application Recognition Library, currently saved on the local disk.
-Also download and import the SKU library, and the individual PURL libraries as authorized by your license terms.
+In contrast, if you do not use the batch scheduler and run the process directly from the MgsImportRecognition. exe command line, the database locking required for the library updates may mean that either the library update itself, or a competing task, will fail.
+ARLImport Limport Group Import the last downloaded Application Recognition Library, SKU library, EOSL data, and the individual PURL libraries (downloaded as authorized by your license terms), all currently saved on the local disk (see ARLDownload for file locations).
 Tip: For normal operations, do not schedule (or execute) this task.
-In normal operations, the batch scheduler automatically schedules this task after the download of the ARL is completed.
-Note: In a multi-tenant environment for managed service providers, the SKU and PURL libraries are downloaded once, and the logical-AND of all tenant entitlements is loaded into the database.
-Access by individual tenants is then managed by their license terms.
+In normal operations, the batch scheduler automatically schedules this task after the download of the ARL and other libraries is completed.
 Underlying executable: MgsImportRecognition.exe -g groupName -ia -ne BaselineImportProcessing Tenant Used for processing imports of Microsoft Licensing Statements (MLS).
 Not available for external use.
 Underlying executable: SQL stored procedure.